apache/nuttx/tools/README.txt

 -------------

   This C file is used to build the bdf-converter program.
-The bdf-converter program be used to convert fonts in Bitmap Distribution Format (BDF) into fonts that can be used in the NX graphics system.
+The bdf-converter program can be used to convert fonts in Bitmap Distribution Format (BDF) into fonts that can be used in the NX graphics system.

   Below are general instructions for creating and installing a new font